21 Simple Stress Management Techniques List that Works

 Researchers at Columbia University found evidence that sleep disturbance and insomnia are associated with increased blood pressure and vascular inflammation in women.

-Moreover, they observed these impacts even in cases of sufficient sleep durations (Aggarwal and Makarem et al. 2018).
+Moreover, they observed these impacts even in sufficient sleep durations (Aggarwal et al. 20183).

 Additionally, scientists at Yale University found that men getting less than 6 hours of sleep are twice as likely to develop type 2 diabetes.

-Participants in their study showed high cortisol levels and disturbance of metabolism, causing them to gain weight (Yaggi and Araujo et al. 2006).
+Participants in their study showed high cortisol levels and disturbance of metabolism, causing them to gain weight (Yaggi et al. 20064).

-Ambitious people are often trying to get the maximum out of their working time.
+Ambitious people often try to get the maximum out of their working time.
 But we also tend to squeeze the most out of our spare time.

 Consequently, taking the working attitude back home is the opposite of a stress management technique.

-In a connected world, we spend a lot of time in front of displays.
+In a connected world, we spend much time in front of displays.
 There is always this last idea to look something up online.
 Therefore, bedtime is often postponed.

 Blue light from displays is signaling daytime to our bodies.
-Hence, ghrelin (the “hunger hormone”) and cortisol levels increase after 10 PM, giving us a hard time sleeping in the next few hours (Gundry and Buehl 2017).
+Hence, ghrelin (the “hunger hormone”) and cortisol levels increase after 10 PM, giving us a hard time sleeping in the next few hours.

 Fortunately, mobile devices’ night light modes can filter blue light and reduce the stimulating effect.

 But that’s only half of the story.
-As long as you are mentally involved and in working mode, you will tend to postpone sleep, and cortisol levels will rise beyond their natural rhythm.
+If you are mentally involved and in working mode, you will tend to postpone sleep, and cortisol levels will rise beyond their natural rhythm.

-Although there is a natural degree of reluctance to implement this plan, and you might face a little self-conflict getting interrupted during some research.
-But there is a new day with a new energy that is yielding better results.
+Although there is a natural reluctance to implement this plan, you might face a little self-conflict getting interrupted during some research.
+But there is a new day with new energy-yielding better results.

 Since the decision takes place outside your controllable sphere, such stress management techniques work.
 Moreover, they support a healthy sleep rhythm.